wds4/DCoSL/README.md

 ### DIP-03: use of graphs to represent complex lists and other data structures

+use of graphs to represent data structures; use of cryptographic identifiers for nodes (and edges)

 ### DIP-04: the Context tree and inheritance of average scores

-## DIPs (GIPs?) ?-?: the grapevine

-weighted averages; contextual influence; each attestation is accompanied by confidence; each calculated score is accompanied by input, which is sum of weights

-core relationships

-## DIPs (CIPs) ?-?: Concepts
+## DIPs 100-200: Concept Graph
 From simple lists, to complex lists, to concepts, to the concept graph

 threads, class threads, class node, class instance; analogy to the class in object-oriented programming

+nodes, edges (relationships)
-basic types of nodes: JSONSchema, wordType, set, superset, instance basic types of relationships: subsetOf, JSONSchemaFor, specificInstanceOf the Loki Principle
+basic types of nodes: JSONSchema, wordType, set, superset, instance basic types of relationships: subsetOf, JSONSchemaFor, specificInstanceOf the Loki Principle = class thread rule

-## DIPs ?-?: relationships between concepts: the concept graph
+thread; class thread; class thread rule (principle of Loki)

 three basic relationships between concepts

-## DIPs ?-?: data models as graphs, a graph as a small handful of lists

-nodes, edges
-thread; class thread; class thread rule (principle of Loki)

-## DIP infinity
+## DIPs 200-300: the grapevine

+weighted averages; contextual influence; each attestation is accompanied by confidence; each calculated score is accompanied by input, which is sum of weights

+core relationships: attestations, ratings, endorsements

 Entire libraries, platforms, protocols are subjected to decentralized curation via DCoSL.
 Repository management by dev teams, standards managed by committees, etc will diminish, because the option of management via WoT will exist.

-## DIPs ?-?: the web of trust

-## DIPs ?-?: the circular economy; the diminishment of the managed repository

 Several of the proposed DIPs consist of lists: the list of node types, the list of relationships types, etc. In this series of DIPs, those lists are themselves curated according to the principles of DIP-0 and potentially other DIPs.

-The design decisions outlined above can ultimately themselves be decomposed into simple lists and subjected to decentralized curation.
+## DIP infinity, aka Circular DCoSL

+The DCoSL protocol is used to curate itself.
+Also referred to as `Circular DCoSL`, a phrase that pays homage to the 'circular economy' of bitcoin.